Sunday, November 17, 2024

 I understand people who want to leave the country.

 Last time Trump got elected, we were sitting around the dining table with my aunt and uncle.
 My brother-in-law asked how they felt when Trump won.
 I think he just wanted them to talk about their happy surprise when their guy won, but my aunt started talking about "brown people" moving into their suburb.
 I didn't know who she was talking about, but I googled it later and the place now has a large South Asian population which, Wikipedia said, was unnerving to the white elderly.
 If I'd known that, I would have urged her to try the Indian restaurants.
 It was before COVID so she could probably find a lunch buffet.
-She started talking about someone she knew who worked in a school in Japan, and the students all looked Japanese.
+She started talking about someone she knew who worked in a school in Japan, and the students there all looked Japanese.
 She wondered what would be wrong with America being racially uniform.

 Tuesday, October 29, 2024